-Planning phase Process /Activities Preparatory Phase Identification and establishment of stakeholders and/ or structures and sources of informationMakhuduthamaga municipality developed and approve the 2024/2025 IDP/Budget process plan in line with the District framework on the 30th May 2023 .
-Analysis Phase An in depth diagnosis assessment was done from the 02 August to Decemeber 2023 by the Municipality with assistance of ward committees in relation to the levels of development, service delivery gaps or challenges, causes of existing problems, identification of priority issues (issues that needed to be addressed first), and available resources to help deal with identified challenges or problems.
+Planning phase Process /Activities Preparatory Phase Identification and establishment of stakeholders and/ or structures and sources of information Makhuduthamaga municipality developed and approve the 2024/2025 IDP/Budget process plan in line with the District framework on the 30 th May 2023.
+Analysis Phase An in depth diagnosis assessment was done from the 02 August to December 2023 by the Municipality with assistance of ward committees in relation to the levels of development, service delivery gaps or challenges, causes of existing problems, identification of priority issues (issues that needed to be addressed first), and available resources to help deal with identified challenges or problems.
 Status quo report completed and served in the IDP Representative Forum on the 06 th December 2023.
 Strategy Phase A strategic planning session was held from 19-21 February 2024 as per adopted process plan.
-It will have comprised of Mayor, Speaker, Chief whip, Portfolio Heads, Chair of Chairs, MPAC Chairperson, Municipal Manager, Senior Managers, and Managers, the District, labour (unions) and sector departments/parastatals officials to decide on its

-Project Phone future development direction.
+It will have comprised of Mayor, Speaker, Chief whip, Portfolio Heads, Chair of Chairs, MPAC Chairperson, Municipal Manager, Senior Managers, and Managers, the District, labour (unions) and sector departments/parastatals officials to decide on its future development direction.
 MLM has not changed its vision, mission statement.
 Strategies will be reviewed on how to address all the needs of the communities, by prioritising them and came up with draft projects.
 The Municipal SWOT analysis will also be reviewed to project the status quo of the Municipality.
 Project Phase Identification of possible projects and their funding sources.
 Integration Phase The MLM has integrated its capital projects as informed by the vision, objectives and strategies developed and resources available for the effective implementation of the project in the IDP.
 That has been seen as putting more emphasis on the implementation of the strategic meeting resolutions.
-Approval Phase The first draft 2024/2025-2025/26 IDP/Budget was adopted for stakeholders' consultations on the 25 March 2024
+Approval Phase The first draft 2024/2025-2025/26 IDP/Budget was tabled for stakeholders' consultations on the 25 th March 2024.
+Stakeholders were consulted on the Draft document from 04-18 April 2024 and final document adopted by council on the 24 th May 2024